sol-plunder/reaver/README.md

 for this.
 If you don't use Nix, then it's just a simple Haskell program with a few standard dependencies.
 Just look at `flake.nix` to get a list of the dependencies, and then install them yourself.

-## Needed Polish

-The REPL exits on error, instead of catching exceptions.
-This is easily fixed.

-Making changes Reaver and reloading nukes your state.
-This can be solved by adding a `variables` table to the reaver state (unbalanced BST from nats to PLANs), and then having Reaver keep this state from the old sessions if there is an existing snapshot.

-The reason for using an unbalanced BST is that it is dead simple, and so that changes to Reave itself wont invalidate the variables table.

-## Initial Applications

-The right first thing to do with this is to start building out some very simple applications directly in the REPL, and then grow from there.

-TODOs, time tracking, a line editor.

-Application state should be kept in the `variables` table until Reaver itself is frozen.